Conventional Versus Immediate Full Dentures

 There are two types of full dentures.
 Conventional full dentures are when all of the teeth are removed and the tissue is given time to heal.
 Once healed, the full set of dentures is placed.
 The time it takes for the tissue to heal could take anywhere from a few weeks to a few months.
 During this time, the patient will go without teeth.

 Immediate full dentures are placed in the same dental visit.
-Prior to pulling the remaining teeth, Dr. will take measurements of the patient’s mouth.
+Prior to pulling the remaining teeth, our doctors will take measurements of the patient’s mouth.
 When the patient returns for the procedure and directly after the patient’s remaining teeth are removed, the dentures are placed.
-The patient’s jawbone and mouth may shift in the healing process, so Dr. would recommend a followup visit to check the placement of the dentures.
+The patient’s jawbone and mouth may shift in the healing process, so we would recommend a followup visit to check the placement of the dentures.
 Over time, the dentures will need to be tightened as the patient’s mouth heals.

 There are also partial dentures.
 These are similar to a bridge but are removable.